 A use case is a powerful tool to both analyze and communication the software requirements.

-- If you have a business background, they will help you define what the software needs to do, even if you don’t have much (or any) technology/coding knowledge.
+- If you have a business background, a use case will help you define what the software needs to do, even if you don’t have much (or any) technology/coding knowledge.

-- As a technical professional, they will help you communicate about what the software does using less “tech speak”.
+- As a technical professional, a use case will help you communicate about what the software does using less “tech speak”.

-In this tutorial, you’ll learn exactly how to apply use cases in your analytical work.
+In this use case tutorial, you’ll learn exactly how to apply use cases in your analytical work.
 I’ll also share favorite use case template, with detailed annotations and descriptions so you know exactly what goes into each section.

 For those who like to read instead of watch, here’s the full text of the video: